-Welcome to the official website of writer Kathy Page, the UK/Canadian author of seven novels, including The Story of My Face, short-listed for the Orange Prize in 2002 and currently in development as a feature film; Alphabet, which was nominated for a Governor General’s Literary Award for fiction in 2005, and The Find, short-listed for a ReLit award in 2011.
+Kathy Page is the UK/Canadian author of seven novels, including The Story of My Face, short-listed for the Orange Prize in 2002; Alphabet, nominated for a Governor General’s Literary Award for fiction in 2005, and The Find, short-listed for a ReLit award in 2011.
 Her eighth novel, Dear Evelyn, won the 2018 Rogers Writers’ Trust Fiction Prize.
 The jury citation reads:

 Complex characters and compelling narrative are Page’s trademarks, as is suspense, both psychological and existential.
 “One of the most compelling, unsettling novels I’ve read in ages,which should appeal to fans of classy thrillers and literary fiction alike,” Sarah Waters wrote in the Independent on Sunday, choosing The Story of My Face as one of her Books of the Year.

 The About section contains an overview of Kathy Page’s writing.
-The site also includes an author biography, novel summaries and information about all Kathy Page’s novels, along with book reviews, interviews, as well as video and audio of the author reading from/ talking about her work.
-Readers, writers and book clubs will find plenty of useful material, including reader’s guides and discussion questions, Kathy Page’s responses to reader’s questions about her books and about writing in general, and a blog – Notes & Queries, in which she writes about the pleasures, pains and ironies of the writer’s life.
+The site also includes an author biography, novel summaries and information about many of Kathy Page’s novels, along with book reviews, and interviews, as well as some video and audio of the author reading from/ talking about her work.
+Readers, writers and book clubs will find plenty of useful material, including reader’s guides and discussion questions, Kathy Page’s responses to reader’s questions about her books and about writing in general, and a blog – Notes & Queries, in which she sometimes writes about the pleasures, pains and ironies of the writer’s life.

-Kathy Page is also an accomplished editor, workshop facilitator, and mentor to emerging writers.
-She has taught a wide variety of creative writing and fiction courses and workshops in universities and other institutions in the UK, Finland, Estonia – and now in Canada, where she has lived, on Salt Spring Island, BC, with her husband and two children since 2001.
-Information about mentoring and manuscript consultancy with Kathy Page, and about her writing workshops and courses, both online and face to face, is updated regularly.
+Kathy Page is also an accomplished editor, workshop facilitator, and a mentor to emerging writers.
+She has taught a wide variety of creative writing and fiction courses and workshops in universities and other institutions in the UK, Finland, Estonia – and now in Canada, where she has lived, on Salt Spring Island, BC, with her husband and family since 2001.
+Information about manuscript consultancy with Kathy Page, and about writing workshops and courses is updated periodically.

 Enjoy the site!
 It has recently been reconstructed so there may be glitches.
-Feedback and suggestions are welcome – please use the contact form.
+Feedback and suggestions are welcome.
+Please use the contact form.